Dolls Kill - Shop now

 3 customers mention "Pace"3 positive0 negative

-Customers enjoy the book's fast pace.
+Customers appreciate the book's fast pace.

 "...I appreciated the pace of the book.
 It was never boring...."
 Read more